mohamedrifayM27/GitBasics/readme.md

-This repo is used for testing and learning the git and github Feel free to test it
++ This repo is used for testing and learning the git and github.
++ Feel free to test it.